-- Language: The Language strand involves the development of a coherent, dynamic and evolving body of knowledge about the English language and how it works. - Literature: Students learn to interpret, appreciate, evaluate and create literary texts such as narrative, poetry, prose, plays, film and multimodal texts, in spoken, print and digital/online contexts.

-• Literacy: Students apply their English skills and knowledge to read, view, speak, listen to, write and create a growing repertoire of texts.
+- Language: The Language strand involves the development of a coherent, dynamic and evolving body of knowledge about the English language and how it works. - Literature: Students learn to interpret, appreciate, evaluate and create literary texts such as narrative, poetry, prose, plays, film and multimodal texts, in spoken, print and digital/online contexts. - Literacy: Students apply their English skills and knowledge to read, view, speak, listen to, write and create a growing repertoire of texts.

-The Teachers select a range of outcomes and experiences upon which to base the class program and will ensure that the most appropriate resources are selected to enhance the learning opportunities.
+The teachers select a range of outcomes and experiences upon which to base the class program and will ensure that the most appropriate resources are selected to enhance the learning opportunities.
 In the teaching of reading and writing teachers provide a highly organised and scaffolded program, which incorporates explicit instructional strategies and caters for students according to their stage of development.

-Within the writing curriculum a balance is maintained between the development of skills (such as handwriting, spelling and grammatical accuracy) and a focus on content.
-There is rigorous teaching of skills through modelled, shared and guided writing and reading.
+This curriculum maintains a balance between development of skills (such as handwriting, spelling and grammatical accuracy) and content.
+Our rigorous teaching of skills involves modelled, shared and guided writing and reading.